 vi.
 Titus was sent from Ephesus to Corinth with the "severe letter" (2 Corinthians 2:3-9).
 Titus was also there to collect the contribution for the church in Judea, but the Corinthians didn't give as they should have.

 b.
-Helped by you on my way acknowledges the custom of sending a traveler on their way at the outset of their journey.
-In the ancient world, when a distinguished guest was coming to a city, his friends and supporters would meet him a distance away from the city, and walk with him in.
-They would also send him away the same way, walking with him a distance away from the city.
+Helped by you on my way: This acknowledges the ancient custom of sending a traveler on his way at the outset of his journey.
+In the ancient world, when a distinguished guest came to a city, his friends and supporters met him a distance away from the city and walked into the city with him.
+They also sent him away the same way, walking with him for some distance away from the city.

 c.
 When I was planning this, did I do it lightly?
-The Corinthian Christians were accusing Paul of being fickle, and were insisting that if Paul were a man of integrity, he would have come in person.
-Paul’s change in plans made the Corinthian Christians say that Paul must be a man for who Yes is No and No is Yes.
+The Corinthian Christians accused Paul of being fickle and insisted that if Paul were a man of integrity he would have come in person.
+Paul's change in plans made the Corinthian Christians say that Paul must be a man who says Yes but means No and says No but means Yes.

 i.
-Paul was being criticized as a man who couldn’t decide on a plan, or who could not carry through on a plan.
+Paul was criticized as a man who couldn't decide on a plan or who could not carry through on a plan.
 His enemies among the Christians in Corinth seized on these circumstances to make Paul look bad.

 ii.
-The Corinthian Christians were not wrong in being disappointed that Paul didn’t come and visit them.
-It was all right for them to be disappointed.
+It was all right for the Corinthian Christians to be disappointed that Paul didn't come and visit them.
 But they were wrong in trying to blame Paul for the disappointment.
-They needed to see Paul’s heart and God’s hand in the circumstances.
+They needed to see Paul's heart and God's hand in the circumstances.

 3. (18) Paul denies the accusation made against him.